-Which of the following is not a function of synovial fluid? | Channels for Pearson+
+Which of the following is NOT a function of synovial fluid? | Channels for Pearson+

 1

-Understand the role of synovial fluid in the human body.
-Synovial fluid is a viscous fluid found in the cavities of synovial joints, and it serves several important functions.
+Understand the role of synovial fluid in the body.
+Synovial fluid is a viscous fluid found in the cavities of synovial joints.

-Identify the primary functions of synovial fluid.
-These include lubrication of the joint, shock absorption, and nourishment of articular cartilage.
+Identify the primary functions of synovial fluid: lubrication of joint surfaces, nourishment of articular cartilage, and shock absorption.

-Consider the process of bone formation.
-Bone formation, or ossification, is a process that involves the development of new bone tissue, primarily through the activity of osteoblasts and osteoclasts, and is not related to synovial fluid.
+Recognize that synovial fluid provides lubrication to reduce friction between the articular cartilages of synovial joints during movement.

-Compare the functions listed in the problem with the known functions of synovial fluid.
-Lubrication, shock absorption, and nourishment are all functions of synovial fluid.
+Acknowledge that synovial fluid supplies nutrients and oxygen to the articular cartilage, which lacks its own blood supply.

 Watch next